google/WebFundamentals/src/content/en/updates/2020/05/devtools.md

 ## Fix site issues with the new Issues tab {: #issues }

-The new **Issues** tab in the Drawer was built to help reduce the notification fatigue and clutter of the **Console**.
+The new **Issues** tab in the Drawer aims to help reduce the notification fatigue and clutter of the **Console**.
 Currently, the Console is the central place for website developers, libraries, frameworks, and Chrome itself to log messages, warnings, and errors.
-The Issues tab aggregates warnings from the browser in a structured, aggregated, and actionable way, links to affected resources within DevTools, and provides guidance on how to fix the issues.
+The Issues tab presents warnings from the browser in a structured, aggregated, and actionable way, links to affected resources within DevTools, and provides guidance on how to fix the issues.
 Over time, more and more of Chrome's warnings will be surfaced in the Issues tab rather than the Console,